wjgilmore/hackerpair/README.markdown

 haven't already done so.
 You'll also need to create the database and associated settings, using these values to populate the above settings in your `.env` file.

+If you want to run the tests, you'll also need to update `.env.dusk.local` and `phpunit.xml`.

 ### Step #3.
 Update the Vue Configuration File